megantti/rtorrent-rpc/README.md

 rtorrent-rpc
 ============

-This library can be used for communicating with RTorrent over its XML-RPC interface.
+This library can be used for communicating with RTorrent over its JSON-RPC interface.

 As an example, you can request torrent info and bandwidth usage: